AAAA0001/warframe-damage-calculator/README.md

 `category`, `type`, and ranged trigger/beam/battery metadata when applicable.
 Runtime conditions remain in the same internal context object.

-Weapon calculations keep internal attribute-accessible `base`, `moded`, and `effective` stat buckets.
-Read calculated values through attributes, for example, `weapon.calculator.effective.crit_chance`.
+Weapon calculations expose attribute-accessible `base`, `moded`, and `effective` stat buckets.
+Read calculated values through attributes, for example, `weapon.stats.effective.crit_chance`.

 Weapon and build conditions such as `bow` and `sacrificial set` resolve automatically.
 Combat conditions and stack counts are stored on each upgrade: